-Getting involved is a great way to get to know more about your school, and learn things that are never covered in class discussions.
-This page is designed to provide you with a starting point to uncover some of the opportunities that are available outside of the classroom and in the surrounding community.
+Getting involved is a great way to get to know more about your school and learn things that are never covered in class discussions.
+This page is designed to provide you with a starting point to uncover some of the opportunities that are available outside the classroom and in the surrounding community.

 How can I get involved on campus?
 Here are some things to consider…

 - Check out the schedule of upcoming events and see what is happening this week.

 - Go visit the Student Engagement and Campus Activities (SECA) website and sign up for a club or an organization.
 SECA is the place that organizes, at least in part, the Juniata Activities Board, Student Government, and programs and events like Lobsterfest, Madrigal, Mountain Day, Eagles After Dark, and countless other programs every week.